Direct reconstruction of anisotropic self-adjoint inclusions in the Calder\'on problem: Introduction

-Moreover, the inclusion detection problem is also unaffected by any other potential forms of non-uniqueness that could arise from the anisotropic Calder\'on problem when~$d\geq 3$.
-Hence, for inclusion detection, practical reconstruction is sensible in a very high generality compared to reconstructing an anisotropic conductivity.
+Hence, the obstructions from the anisotropic Calder\'on problem do not affect the inclusion detection problem under the definiteness condition.
+Practical reconstruction of inclusions is therefore sensible in a very high generality compared to reconstructing an anisotropic conductivity.